What is Straight Line Depreciation?

 Key Takeaways

-• This method involves evenly distributing the cost of an asset over its useful life.
+• This method evenly distributes an asset’s cost over its useful life.

-• The useful life and salvage value estimates can be subjective and may vary across different companies.
+• The useful life and salvage value estimates can be subjective and vary across companies.

 • The method has its pros, such as simplicity and consistency, but also cons, like the inability to account for accelerated depreciation frequently seen in assets like computers and vehicles.